Baldivis District Sporting Complex

 Baldivis is experiencing rapid growth, particularly in the number of young families living in the area.
 This creates a high demand for sport and recreation facilities to play an important role in providing opportunities for social interaction and skill building, and creating stronger, safer and more inclusive communities.

-We purchased a 20 hectare site on Eighty Road to develop the Baldivis District Sporting Complex (BDSC), which will provide for sports club training and competition, as well as passive sport and recreation for the wider community.
+The City purchased a 20 hectare site on Eighty Road to develop the Baldivis District Sporting Complex (BDSC), which will provide for sports club training and competition, as well as passive sport and recreation for the wider community.

-Playing fields and pavilion Outdoor courts
+Playing fields and pavilion Indoor recreation centre

 A pavilion will be built between the two primary fields that includes: